Tap to Pay Android: How to Set Up and Accept Payments

 Funds hit your JIM Visa Prepaid Card instantly after each sale.
 No waiting for batch settlements or next-day deposits.
 You can also accept debit card payments and digital wallet payments the same way.

+You set up Google Wallet, learned how to fix common NFC issues, and discovered your phone can double as a card reader.
 JIM lets you accept tap to pay on Android at a flat 1.99% with instant payouts to your JIM Visa Card.
 No hardware, no monthly fees.
 Compare all your options in our mobile payment solutions guide.